Financial-Times/fticons/README.md

 ### My icons are blurry!

-SVG icons will be blurry at small sizes.
-To get the crispest icons the SVG needs map precisely to a pixel grid.
-We use a 40px grid for icons.
-Drawing your icons on a 40px grid will make your icons crisp at 40px, but they will still be slightly fuzzy if used at, say, 30px.
+All of our icons are vectors.
+At small sizes, the process of converting a vector to a bitmap (rasterization) will leave you with with blurry icons.
+All of the icons in fticons have been drawn to map precisely to a 40x40px grid.
+If you need to use these at a smaller or larger size, they may appear fuzzy as the browser tries to anti-alias them.

 ### I'm exporting my icons at 40px and they should work but they're still fuzzy!